 Did I mention that the GLOCK 34 is a big gun?
 The weight of the gun is 22.92 ounces empty, and 32.79 ounces loaded.
 The total length is 8.15 inches with a barrel length of 5.32 inches.
 The sight radius is the advantage with this larger gun, and the sights are easy to recover and line up after each shot.
 The trigger pull from the factory is 4.5 pounds.

 If you have aspirations of shooting competitively in stock class (IDPA) competitions, it will make it as far as size, but you'll have to leave it alone except for the sights.
 This one would have to have factory parts put back in to meet IDPA requirements for stock class competition.

 Now guess what?
 I actually carried this thing around in an inside the waistband holster when I got it.
 It just verifies what I always tell people about carrying a full size gun.
 You can carry a monster with the right holster and cover garment, which just amounts to a casual shirt un-tucked.
 The gun is a very fine tactical firearm as well as a competition pistol.

-So how did it do at the range?
+So how did the GLOCK 34 do at the range?
 I put 150 rounds of cheap Monarch brass and Blazer aluminum case ammo through it and it performed as expected as far as reliability.